sebapersson/Project_BBT015/Data/README_data.md

 * Sample 5: ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR278/005/ERR2780175/ERR2780175.fastq.gz
 * Sample 6: ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR278/006/ERR2780176/ERR2780176.fastq.gz

+The files can be found in *Data/Sample_data/* folder.

 ## Reference data

 The reference data consists of two parts, a reference genome for *E.coli* and a reference genome for the for the pBIC-1a plasmid.